mibrahim76112/Comparison-of-various-DCGAN-and-WGAN-on-Fashion-MNSIT-dataset/README.md

-Both DCGANs and WGANs were compared on the MNIST dataset using a similar architecture.
+Both DCGANs and WGANs were compared on the Fashion MNIST dataset using a similar architecture.